indurs/Hata/README.md

 # Hata
 Hata is a personal app which is under development.
-It will have features like Tasks, Reminders, Travel,Journal etc. Each feature will be in a seperate module and can be reused.
+It will have features like Tasks, Reminders, Travel, Journal etc. Each feature will be in a seperate module and can be reused.
 Currently Tasks &amp; Reminders are under development.

 # Implementation